-The recent installation of security lighting over the amenities building has significantly reduced vandalism.
+The installation of security lighting near the old amenities building has significantly reduced vandalism.
+Lighting will be installed in the new amenities building and the timber picnic shelters have lighting.
 Park lighting should also be considered in other parts of the park to improve security, particularly in car parking areas and proposed pedestrian links.

-Children's play area - option
+4.8.8 Children's play area - option